 Lastly, you will want to remove the vinyl or Dur-lar stencil prior to the paint completely dries.
 This is an important step to remember because the longer you wait the worst the stencil paint will be when you remove it.

 Removal Of Stencil – Success!

-When you encounter a piece of vinyl or Dura-lar which not will come loose, such as around detailed pieces, utilize the tweezers and pin to remove with the same approach at the corner and remove slowly.
+When you encounter a piece of vinyl or Dura-lar that not will come loose, such as around detailed pieces, utilize the tweezers and pin to remove with the same approach at the corner and remove slowly.

 What Is The Mod Podge Method?

 This method is identical to the vinyl stencil method except where you would paint the background color you would use Mod Podge.
 It really is a simple method to use and has a list of Pros over the Two Paint Method.

 - Don’t have to get a background color or stain to match the background.
 Unless you purchased or have extra